KarthikKannan1/MUR2027/README.md

 Reasoning:

 1. The current system already handles vehicle logic and telemetry tasks successfully.
 With no clear technical limitation in Zephyr, replacing the RTOS would introduce unnecessary development effort and risk.
-2. Changing the RTOS would involve adapting existing drivers, modifying task scheduling behavior, rewriting parts of the software stack, and requiring the team to become familiar with a new development environment — for a student team with limited development time, this effort may not provide enough benefit.
+2. Changing the RTOS would involve adapting existing drivers, modifying task scheduling behavior, rewriting parts of the software stack, and requiring the team to become familiar with a new development environment.
+For a student team with limited development time, this effort may not provide enough benefit.
 3. Zephyr provides built-in support for multithreading, networking, logging, power management, and various device drivers, with strong STM32 support that lets developers rely on existing drivers and documentation instead of maintaining custom implementations.
-4. Formula Student teams experience frequent member turnover as students graduate and new members join, so an RTOS with good documentation, active community support, and a relatively easy learning curve matters — continuing with Zephyr lets future members improve the vehicle rather than spend significant time learning a new platform.
+4. Formula Student teams experience frequent member turnover as students graduate and new members join, so an RTOS with good documentation, active community support, and a relatively easy learning curve matters.
+Continuing with Zephyr lets future members improve the vehicle rather than spend significant time learning a new platform.

 Overall, Zephyr already satisfies the team's technical requirements, provides strong STM32 support, and offers an extensive set of built-in features that reduce development effort.
 It allows the team to build on an existing, proven software platform instead of investing valuable time migrating to a different RTOS.
 Unless future vehicle versions require automotive-grade functional safety certification or capabilities Zephyr can't provide, the benefits of switching to FreeRTOS or AUTOSAR OS don't outweigh the additional cost, risk, and engineering effort involved.